Ardoude/Simple_Blockchain/README.md

-Implement a Simple Blockchain in Java
+Implement a Simple Blockchain in Java (Unfinished)

 What should be done in this assignment?
 - You should use the articles linked below as reference to implement a Simple Blockchain in Java